-Kaspersky Endpoint Security for Business Select is a strong product aimed at medium-sized and enterprise businesses.
+Kaspersky Endpoint Security for Business Select is a powerful and sophisticated product.
+It is aimed at medium-sized businesses and larger enterprises.
 There is very good cross-platform support, and a dual interface.
+The web-based console provides a wealth of functionality.
+The menu structure is straightforward.
+However, some learning time would be required to make the most of it.

 Kaspersky Endpoint Security for Business Select uses server-based management functionality.
-It supports management of endpoint security clients for Windows, Mac, and Linux desktops, Windows and Linux servers, plus Android and iOS mobile devices.
-A dual management interface is provided: you can use a web-based console (upper screenshot on the page above), or an MMC-based console (lower screenshot on the page above).
-In this review, we have described the MMC-based version of Kaspersky Security Center.
-We hope to review the web-based console in the second Business Report of 2019.
+It supports management of endpoint software for Windows, Mac, and Linux desktops, plus Windows and Linux servers.
+There is also support for Android and iOS mobile devices.
+A dual management interface is available.
+Users have the choice of a web-based console (please see screenshot above), or an MMC-based console too.
+We have looked at the web-based console in this review.
+You can find a description of the MMC-based console in the report of our July 2019 Business Security Test.
+Users might like to compare the different interfaces, to decide which one best suits their needs.